jeffbuttars/virtualcandy/README.md

 current working directory will also be recursively added to the tags file.
 Any parameters given to the `vctags` command will be treated as files and/or directories that should be scanned by ctags.

+### vcfreeze

+Write a new requirements file for the current [Virtualenv](http://www.virtualenv.org/en/latest/index.html).
+The requirements file contents are the result of the `pip freeze` command.
+The requirements file is written in the same directory that contains the [Virtualenv](http://www.virtualenv.org/en/latest/index.html) directory, even if the command is ran in a subdirectory.
+If you don't want to name the output file to be `requirements.txt`, you can change the name of the output file with the `$VC_DEFAULT_VENV_REQFILE` environemental variable.

 ### vcbundle